 I'm a recording/mixing engineer and musician based in LA.

 For me, there is an inherent intrigue to the process of recording.
-It is a rewarding collaboration with infinitely unpredictable outcomes.
-It is susceptible to mood and energy, time and place.
-Everyone has their own process and an engineer should be a facilitator who adapts to the needs of the music by using a knowledge of equipment and space to create the best sound.
+It can be a rewarding collaboration that can be susceptible to mood and energy, time and place and have infinitely unpredictable outcomes.
+Everyone has their own process and an engineer should be a facilitator who adapts to the needs of the music and the musician by using a knowledge of equipment and space to create the best sound.

 photo by Jason Quigley